What Is The Difference Between High and Low Risk Foods?

 - Complete food safety training and provide training to anyone in your supply chain who works with food

-In our opinion, food safety training is the best way to equip you and your team to handle all foods safely.
+Food safety training is the best way to equip you and your team to handle all foods safely.
 Discover more about our Level 2 Food Hygiene Course.

 Why Might High-Risk Foods Cause Food Poisoning?